paglobal/augmented-tabflow/README.md

 - type drag-and-drop code
 - refine fallback code
 - add test suite
-- look out for instances of typescript `!`'s in the codebae -
+- look out for instances of typescript `!`'s in the codebase
+- look out for uses of typescript `as`'s in the codebase -
+- (maybe) filter `SessionManager` and `NavigationBox` from tab group tree
 - (maybe) limit number of toasts to be show at a time
 - (maybe) add option for showing more options for tabs and tab groups
 - (maybe) implement search for sessions and tabs (already implemented in browser for tabs)